marceugenia/marceugenia/README.md

 👨‍💻 &nbsp;20 years of professional experience in various fields, where my ability to implement continuous improvement processes, quality assurance, teamwork, and attention to detail have been a constant.\
 💡 &nbsp;I like to explore new technologies and implement improvements to avoid repeating errors.\
-🎓 &nbsp;I'm currently studying QA Engineering Cerfificate and other coureses (Codigo Facilito) to confirm the deeply learning.\
+🎓 &nbsp;I'm currently studying QA Engineering Cerfificate and other Botcamps at Codigo Facilito.\
 🌱 &nbsp;I'm on track for learning more about SQL related to database testing and Python to Automated tests.\
 ✍️ &nbsp;In my free time, I create various audiovisual projects; right now, I’m working on a documentary.
 Also Language exchange: Spanish - Portuguese\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\